nikunjgupta609/RAG_Base_Summarizer-MultiQuery_QnA/README.md

    - Python (FastAPI / Flask for API development)
    - LangChain for RAG-based summarization and QnA
    - OpenAI GPT API for text generation

-3. **Database & Storage**
-   - PostgreSQL / MongoDB for storing document data
-   - AWS S3 / Cloudinary for document storage

-4. **Additional Tools & Libraries**
+3. **Additional Tools & Libraries**
-   - Tesseract OCR for text extraction from images in PDFs
-   - PyMuPDF for PDF parsing
+   - PyPDF2 for PDF parsing
-   - Puppeteer for webpage text extraction
+   - Beautiful Soup for webpage text extraction

 ## Installation Guide
 To set up the project on your local system, follow these steps: